Thoxy67/usbooty/docs/windows-iso.md

 ### Split (`WimStrategy::Split` in the JSON Job)

-Splits `install.wim` into 3.8 GiB `install.swm` chunks during the
+Splits `install.wim` into ~4 GiB `install.swm` chunks (4094 MiB,
-copy, using `wimlib-imagex`.
+just under the FAT32 file-size ceiling) during the copy, using `wimlib-imagex`.
 Windows Setup picks the chunks up natively; no extra work at install time.

 Pros: a single FAT32 partition, maximum firmware compatibility, no bootloader patching needed.